USS Zeilin (APA-3): Commercial Service

 Silver State operated between Seattle, Washington, and the Far East with the Admiral Orient Line a subsidiary of the Pacific Mail Steamship Company.
 On 23 June 1922 the SS Silver State was renamed the SS President Jackson when the ship was purchased by the Dollar Line owned by Robert Dollar.
 In 1938 the SS President Jackson was transferred to the American President Lines.

 Starting in 1937, the U.S. Navy studied converting the Dollar Line 535 ft class ships to troop transports.

 Commissioning

 The SS President Jackson was acquired by the United States Navy in July 1940 and was renamed the Zeilin with the designation AP-9 after Brigadier General Jacob Zeilin (16 July 1806–18 November 1880) who was the first United States Marine Corps general.

 The Todd Pacific Shipyards in Seattle, Washington, reconfigured the Zeilin as a troop transport.
 Commissioning occurred on 3 January 1942.

 World War II

-Pacific Service

 After a shakedown cruise and training along the west coast of the United States, the Zeilin left San Diego on 13 April 1942 transporting troops to Samoa for garrison duty and returning to San Diego on 17 June.